Welcome

 The island is constantly changing throughout the year; to experience these changes is a privilege.
 So it might be worth ‘thinking out of the box’, and planning your visit to the island out of the main holiday months of July and August.
 Then the island is given back to the Sardinians and to nature….summer generally lasts for 6 months from the beginning of May through to the end of October

-Spring is a great time to visit, the perfumed flowers are in bloom, the marquis thickens and the meadows are lush and green.
+is a great time to visit, the perfumed flowers are in bloom, the marquis thickens and the meadows are lush and green.
 Easter is a time for colourful processions, and festivals.
-By May the sea is warm enough to swim in again, with temperatures reaching 15 degrees plus.
+By May the sea is warm enough to swim in again, with temperatures reaching 15°c plus.
 This is an ideal time to enjoy sightseeing by cycling, horseback riding or simply trekking by foot.
 This is also the time for sporting events such as regattas, rally driving and polo.

 In his travelogue D H Lawrence wrote that Sardinia was ‘left outside time and history’.